vlanx/homelab/openwrt_config.md

 The IPv4 gateway, you want to set it to the gateway of your *WAN*.
 Also navigate to the DHCP Server tab if you want your OpenWRT to be the dhcp server for this LAN (I do.)

-###### In the Firewall settings, accept all traffic (Input, Output,Forward)
+###### In the Firewall General settings, accept traffic from Input, Output and Forward.

-### NAT traffic for your LAN to the internet
+I don't know if this is the safest way, but its the only one i know that allows my VLAN VMs to access the internet.
+I should just get a dedicated router image instead of a firewall but oh well.

-In the OpenWRT dashboard, navigate to Network -> Firewall.
-At the bottom, in the Zones section, tick the checkbox `Masquerading` for the LAN -> WAN Zone.
+### NAT is enabled by default, so no need to do anything extra.

 ### Allow SSH traffic from the WAN (either your laptop or the proxmox nodes themselves where the VMs reside).